 I have supported children, young people and their families in a variety of roles and for varying reasons.
 I am very passionate about my current role as a Supervising Social Worker which allows for me to apply my knowledge and understanding to my practice; supporting foster carers in their role in caring for looked after children.
 I keep the individual to the fore of my practice and ensure that I work with others to improve outcomes for those that need support.
 I am very fortunate to be part of the SWAP Foster Care team.

-My name is Grace George and I am the Administrator at SWAP Foster Care where I have been employed since November 2018.
+Hi, my name is Dominque Cawthorne and I am the Financial Administrator at SWAP Foster Care, where I have been employed since November 2019.

 Supervising Social Worker